atlassian/conartist/README.md

 A big bonus of doing things this way is that your consumers don't need `conartist` to be installed and serveral commands can work in harmony even if they depend on different versions of `conartist`.

+The available options are:

+- `conartist` the `conartist` configuration as normally specified in a config file.
+Defaults to `[]`.
+- `description` the description of your CLI.
+Defaults to `""`.
+- `name` the name of your CLI.
+Defaults to `""`.
+- `options` the CLI options to parse.
+Unspecified options are still available as they were specified by the user.
+Defaults to `{ cwd }`.
+- `version` the version of your CLI.
+Defaults to `"0.0.0"`.

 The following example creates a `npx license-mit` command.